galiacheng/azure-wls-security-samples/azure-active-directory-wls-as-authentication-provider-basic-sample/README.md

 The next steps is to secure Java application with role "webuser".

 ## Configure Java EE application security
-We will limite access to the web application, only allow user with `webuser` role to login.
+We will limit access to the web application, only allow user with `webuser` role to login.
 We have to add security-constraint configuration to web.xml as following.
 ```
 <security-constraint>